Complete Guide to Chit Chats: Creating Shipments

 Restrictions and Regulations

-Additionally, some carriers or services have additional restrictions.
+Carriers and services have restrictions.
 For example, Chit Chats International utilizes air transportation and therefore must adhere to TSA (Transportation Security Administration) restrictions.
 TSA restrictions involve prohibiting ‘dangerous goods,’ which include flammable items (ex. alcohol-based perfumes) as well as a limit on batteries and products that include batteries.

 Note: All shipments originating from Atlantic Canada and Alberta are transported via air and must comply with TSA regulations.